Sign inTry free

 The Best Multiplication App for Kids: A Buyer's Checklist

-There are dozens of multiplication apps.
-Most are decorated drill tools that optimize for time spent.
-A few actually build fluency.
+If you are choosing a multiplication practice app for your child, the real question is not which one has the most games.
+It is which one your child will repeat, and which one actually moves slow facts into fast recall.
 Here is the short list of features that matter, why each one matters, and how to test for them in 60 seconds before you commit.

 The Three Features That Matter